jamie-lord/Lord.technology/_posts/2025-04-13-cloudflare-containers-reimagining-global-compute-at-the-edge.md

 Traditional service meshes require complex sidecars, control planes, and extensive configuration.
 The Cloudflare approach creates service mesh capabilities through the Workers platform and container integration.
 By routing all traffic through Workers, you gain essential service mesh features such as encryption, authentication, and observability without the operational complexity.

-This approach offers a compelling alternative to traditional service mesh implementations like Istio or Linkerd, particularly for applications that can operate within Cloudflare's ecosystem.
+This is a real alternative to Istio or Linkerd for applications that can operate within Cloudflare's ecosystem.
 The simplified architecture eliminates many of the operational challenges that typically accompany service mesh deployments while delivering similar benefits.

 ### Custom Orchestration

-Perhaps the most compelling aspect is the ability to implement custom orchestration logic in Workers code.
+The most useful capability here is the ability to implement custom orchestration logic in Workers code.
 Rather than being constrained by the built-in orchestration capabilities of a platform, developers can implement precisely the scheduling, scaling, and routing logic their application requires:

 ```javascript
 class ContainerManager extends DurableObject {